x-lui-x-16/Geo-Color-Bot-Project-ENG/v-photos/readme.md

-In this carpet you will found the vehicle photos from diferents angles.
+In this folder you will found the vehicle photos from diferents angles.